polterguy/lizzie/docs/introduction.md

 from Lisp, which implies that everything related to a _"keyword"_ must always be within the paranthesis of the invocation to that keyword.

-We will dive closer into functions later down in this chapter,so just relax if it doesn't make sense to you yet ...
+We will dive closer into functions later down in this chapter, so just relax if it doesn't make sense to you yet ...

 ### Changing a variable's value